micahwoods/micahwoods.github.io/_posts/2019-11-12-grammatik-for-greenkeepere.md

 tags: [seminar, denmark, green speed, clipvol]
 ---

 On December 2, I'll be speaking about three of my favorite topics at Copenhagen Golf Club.
-[Register here](https://www.trippus.se/web/registration/Registration.aspx?view=registration&idcategory=AB0ILBBuWaigci-1aC-puNE-1eb7hFxms5wtBLI7jc686tftjKfx0tq620iozxiK3KUA2fYzspbl&ln=dk).
+[Register here](https://www.trippus.se/web/registration/Registration.aspx?view=registration&idcategory=AB0ILBBuWaigci-1aC-puNE-1eb7hFxms5wtBLI7jc686tftjKfx0tq620iozxiK3KUA2fYzspbl&ln=dk) for this exciting full day seminar organized by the Danish Golf Union and the Danish Greenkeepers Association.

 ![dec 2 seminar brochure](/img/denmark_brochure.png)

 I'll first talk about the principles that I call [the grammar of greenkeeping](https://leanpub.com/short_grammar_of_greenkeeping).
-The main point with this is that turfgrass management can be thought of as *managing the growth rate of the grass*, and that thinking about the work in that way can be an effective way to optimize the work to produce the desired surfaces.
+The main point with this is that turfgrass management can be thought of as *managing the growth rate of the grass*.
+Thinking about the work in that way can be a useful tool, both to optimize the work and to produce the desired surfaces.

 Then I'll talk about putting greens, and all the useful information that accrues when the growth is measured. [*One Bucket at a Time*](https://www.asianturfgrass.com/buckets/) is a great reference for this.